CharlieHesuda/XAML-/Visual-Studio-Versions-Net-4-Compatibility.md

 __The nuget package is backwardly compatible with older Visual Studio versions__, including 2012, 2013, 2015.

-Compiling the __source__ code requires Visual Studio 2017.
+Compiling the __source__ code requires Visual Studio 2022.

-If you are not running VS2017, but want to view the demo you have a couple of options:
+If you are not running VS2022, but want to view the demo you have a couple of options:

  * Grab the latest demo which is a compiled .exe in a zip, found on the [Releases](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit/releases) page.
- * VS2015 users can clone and checkout the tag of the source used to compile version 2.3.0:
+ * VS2022 users can clone and verify the source tag used to compile the desired version

 ```
 git clone https://github.com/ButchersBoy/MaterialDesignInXamlToolkit.git
 cd MaterialDesignInXamlToolkit
-git checkout tags/v2.3.0
+git checkout tags/<desired version>
 ```

 # .Net 4.0